mth/yeti/doc/reference.rst

 scan, and new context flags are applied depending on the type and parameter.

-Free variable is collected only if the variables scope depth is greater than the given scope depth.
+Free variable is collected only if the variables scope depth is greater than the given scope depth (and the variable isn't marked MONOMORPHIC).

-If the type variables scope depth is greater or equal to the given scope depth and the context is MONOMORPHIC, then the type variable is marked as tainted and isn't considered to be a free type variable.
+If the type variables scope depth is greater or equal to the given scope depth and the context is MONOMORPHIC, then the type variable is marked as tainted and is considered to be a non-free type variable.
+Tainting is part of inference process and is therefore persistent property of the variable.

 Restricting the free type variables
 -----------------------------------